 Grilled chicken (5 ounces of meat) has 232 calories, while fried chicken (5 ounces) has 383 calories.
 Therefore, fried chicken has approximately 65.1% more calories than grilled chicken.

 The battle of the birds: fried chicken versus grilled chicken.
-Both are delicious and popular options, but one reigns supreme when it comes to nutrition and calories.
+Both are delicious and popular options, but one reigns supreme regarding nutrition and calories.

 According to the USDA, a 5-ounce serving of grilled chicken breast contains 232 calories.
 The same serving size of fried chicken contains 383 calories – 65.1% more calories!

 Why such a significant difference?
 The cooking method is the culprit.
 Deep frying chicken adds many extra calories because it soaks up the oil it’s cooked in.
-Even if you drain the fried chicken on paper towels, it retains much oil.
+It retains much oil even if you drain the fried chicken on paper towels.
 All those extra calories from cooking oil add up quickly.

 Grilling chicken does not require cooking oil, so it’s a much leaner cooking method.
 In addition, the grilled chicken breast has fewer calories and less fat (only 3.6 grams compared to fried chicken’s 19.2 grams).
 So it’s a much healthier choice if calories and fat are a concern.

-However, fried chicken does have some advantages too.
+However, fried chicken has some advantages, too.
 Many people find it more flavorful and enjoyable thanks to the crispy, golden-brown crust and seasoning on the outside of the chicken.
 Fried chicken is also a popular comfort food for many and can be part of a balanced diet in moderation.
 As with most foods, fried chicken is acceptable as an occasional treat, but grilled chicken is the way to go for everyday meals if you’re watching your calorie and fat intake.

 The next time you crave chicken, consider firing up the grill or oven instead of the deep fryer.